jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We've already seen ordinary people click a new philosophy.
 When the unhappy people on Paris Main Street clicked "upgrade" and happily sung, "do you hear the people sing."

 You can also see this click in the movie called _The Matrix_.
 This classic story is about a dystopian Earth in the not too distant future.
-Our planet is a dark place where most of humanity is unknowingly trapped inside a simulated reality called the matrix.
+Our planet became a dark place where most of humanity is unknowingly trapped inside a simulated reality called the matrix.
 The dream world is created by machines to distract humans while using our bodies as an energy source.

 The matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.